QUICK SUMMARY:

 Offer Targeted Development Programs

-Develop and implement training programs that are tailored to developing future leaders as part of your agency's leadership succession planning.
+Develop and implement training programs that are tailored to developing the core competencies of future leaders as part of your agency's leadership succession planning.
 These could include professional development programs, mentorship arrangements, and cross-functional training.

 By investing in formal training programs and on-the-job learning opportunities, agencies prepare internal candidates for future roles, ensuring they have the necessary competencies and confidence to take on new challenges.